-- 5.1 It is proposed that an eight-week consultation takes place to run between 27th February 2023 until 24th April 2023.
+- 5.1 It is proposed that an eight-week consultation takes place to run between 1st November 2023 29 December 2023.
 Methods of consultation will be by advertising on the Council's website and where appropriate by email and post.
-The results of this will then be presented to the Licensing committee with a view to being formally adopted.

 - 5.2 Consultees will be the following:

-- KCC Highways Department

-- Swale BC Environmental Health Service (including environmental protection and food and safety teams)

-- Ward Councillors
+- Ward, Parish and Town Councillors

 - Existing licence holders

+- Event organisers for larger events such as Faversham Hop Festival and town Christmas Lights events

+- The general public

-- 5.3 All incoming responses will be entered onto a grid for consideration.
-The Community Safety Manager together with licensing officers will conduct an evaluation of each response and give a recommendation as to whether or not to amend the policy statement.
-The grid and recommendations will be put before a future meeting of the Licensing Committee for consideration and inclusion of any amendments prior to formal adoption.
+- Kent Police - KCC Highways - Swale Safety Advisory Group (which includes various departments of the Council such as Environmental Health, Planning, Property Services, Economy and Regeneration, Green Spaces teams) - 5.3 All incoming responses will be entered onto a grid for consideration.
+The Community Services Manager together with licensing officers will conduct an evaluation of each response and give a recommendation as to whether or not to amend the policy statement.
+The grid and recommendations will be put before a future meeting of the Licensing Committee for consideration and inclusion of any amendments for endorsement, prior to formal adoption by full Council.